 9. I HAVE A RIGHT ... to "mess up", to make mistakes, to "blow it", to disappoint myself and to fall short of the mark and not have to be perfect.

-10. I HAVE A RIGHT ... to leave the company of people who deliberately or inadvertently put me down, lay a guilt trip on me, manipulate or humiliate me, including my alcoholic parent, abusive parent, my non-alcoholic parent, my non-abusive parent, partner or any other member of my family or any religious belief systems or anyone else and the absolute right to be in a non-abusive environment.
+10. I HAVE A RIGHT ... to leave the company of people who deliberately or inadvertently put me down, lay a guilt trip on me, manipulate or humiliate me, including my alcoholic parent, abusive parent, my non-alcoholic parent, my non-abusive parent, partner or any other member of my family or any religious ideologies or belief systems or anyone else, and the absolute right to be in a non-abusive environment.

 11. I HAVE A RIGHT ... to put an end to conversations with people who make me feel put down and humiliated.